tfausak/tfausak.github.io/_posts/2011-11-18-i-accidentally-all-the-families.md

 Unfortunately [my screen session][5] doesn't have enough scrollback to see what I entered earlier in the day.
-And since I was working in the interactive prompt, I didn't have any history.
+And since I was working in the interactive shell, I didn't have any history.
 My best guess, though, is that I did something like this, instead:

     for family in Family.objects: